eugene-pyo/esp82.github.io/_projects/3_project.md

 </div>

 ## California 2022
 The first stop was to Los Angeles.
-I went to Universal Studios, Holleywood Walk of Fame, Koreatown, and Santa Monica Beach.
+I went to Universal Studios, Hollywood Walk of Fame, Koreatown, and Santa Monica Beach.
 I then flew to San Francisco to visit two college friends.
 We went to the Golden Gate Bridge, Google campus, and by the pier to see wild sea lions.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">